w3hc/gov/README.md

 ### Gov.sol

-THe following function is `onlyGovernance`, meaning it can only be triggered by a vote.
+The following function is `onlyGovernance`, meaning it can only be triggered by a vote.

 - `manifesto` is a variable that holds the CID of the manifesto.
 - `setManifesto()` is a function to update the CID.